Kyenel64/Locus-Engine/README.md

 #### 3. Build using Visual Studio
 - Open Locus.sln
+- Build the Locus-Script project before building the solution.
 - Build solution.
 (Locus-Editor should be selected as the startup project).

 #### 4. Running the engine editor